chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 So no worries: if you want to start to improve you coding speed probably there's an IDE for your favourite language.
 XCode will always have a special place in my heart.
 I will still continue to use it in my daily job as a mobile developer.
-But... the coding speed I gained with the Jetbrains IDEs could not be ignored:smiling_imp:.
+But... the coding speed I gained with the JetBrains IDEs could not be ignored:smiling_imp:.
 This is why I started to prefer :heart:.